Advertisement

 Talk to kids about their feelings

-An important way to treat a child’s anxiety is open communication.
-Kids who experience anxiety often become withdrawn.
-If you’ve noticed your child is isolating himself, it’s important to open communication, and let him know he can discuss his fears or anxieties.
+An important way to treat a child’s anxiety is communication.
+Kids with anxiety often become withdrawn.
+If you’ve noticed your child is isolating, it’s important to open communication, and let them know they can discuss their fears or anxieties.

-Talking with your child also provides parents with the opportunity to teach coping strategies, like relaxation techniques and breathing exercises.
+Talking with a child also provides the opportunity to teach coping strategies, like relaxation techniques and breathing exercises.

 soccer coach talking to players